PrismarineJS/bedrock-protocol/docs/API.md

 ### Protocol docs

-For documentation on the protocol, and packets/fields see the [proto.yml](data/latest/proto.yml) and [types.yml](data/latest/proto.yml) files.
+For documentation on the protocol, and packets/fields see the [the protocol doc](https://minecraft-data.prismarine.js.org/?v=bedrock_1.18.0&d=protocol) (the emitted event names are the Packet types in lower case without the "packet_" prefix).
 More information on syntax can be found in CONTRIBUTING.md.
 When sending a packet, you must fill out all of the required fields.

 ### Proxy docs